Strift/portfolio/content/blog/why-taiwan-why-now.md

 ---
 title: 'Why Taiwan, why now?'
 date: 2024-12-15
-description: 'I often get asked, why did I move to Taiwan?'
+description: 'Why I decided to give a shot to my dream of living abroad.'
-cover: /images/articles/covers/vuejs.jpg
+cover: /images/articles/covers/fenqihu-trail.jpg
-coverAlt: Vue.js logo
+coverAlt: Flight of stairs in Fenqihu, Taiwan
 lang: 'en'
 tags:
-  - engineering
+  - taiwan
 components:
   - 'advent-2024'
 ---

 # Why Taiwan, why now?

-As I approached 30, I started fearing one thing: what if I _never_ lived abroad?
+I often get ask, why did I decide to move to Taiwan?
+The truth is as I approached 30, I started fearing one thing: what if I _never_ lived abroad?

 I always [loved learning languages](/blog/arrete-de-parler-franglais).
 As I learned the words and discovered new expressions, it felt like opening a window into a new culture.
 And I always thought living abroad was the best way to experience foreign culture.
 A deep dive into the culture itself.